mikessh/oncofuse/README.txt

 >WHAT'S NEW

+- Version 1.0.9b-1.1.1 (Feb-2016) fixes some bugs highlighted by users and extends input format support.
+It also add filtering discordant fusions (e.g. tail-to-head transcripts)

 - Version 1.0.9b (Dec-2014) added (experimental) filtering for fusions with discordant FPG strands

 - Version 1.0.9 (Nov-2014) minor improvements, support for hg18, hg19 and hg38 genome assemblies.
 ALWAYS check the coordinate system